darrenjacoby/gutenberg-gestures/README.md

 $ wp plugin install https://github.com/darrenjacoby/gutenberg-gestures/archive/master.zip --activate
 ```

-_Gestures has been submitted to the WordPress plugin directory for review, however at the time of writing there is a 60 day waiting list._
+_Gestures has been submitted to the WordPress plugin directory for review, however at the time of writing there is a 60 day waiting period._

 [Composer](https://getcomposer.org/)